-The 2nd edition of "Selenium Simplified", a tutorial guide to Selenium RC in Java has been published.
-It is a tutorial based book, so it has plenty of screenshots and walks you through the learning process.
+The 2nd edition of "Selenium Simplified", a tutorial guide to Selenium RC in Java, is a tutorial based book.
+It has plenty of screenshots and walks you through the learning process.
 You can get a good idea of the content and writing style by reviewing the preview on Lulu.com.
 This is an 80+ page preview containing the first few chapters.
 The preview alone should help you get started with Selenium-RC.

 The book contains 417 pages split into 38 chapters, jam packed full of Selenium tutorial goodness.
 It is bursting at the seams with a desire to get the reader quickly and easily doing test automation in Java with Selenium.